 28% of our water is used for flushing toilets, while 27% is used for showers.

-The Niagara Region has additional information concerning the drinking water supply available on their website.
+Additional information concerning the drinking water supply is also available on the Niagara Region's website.